bohanfang/bohanfang.github.io/progress.md

 We discussed Beltrami differentials and the Betlrami equation.
 In particular, by solving the Beltrami equation and restricted to *harmonic* Beltrami differentials, we get the tangent space of the Teichmuller space.
 We further discussed the *complex* structure on $\mathcal T_{g,n}$.

 The quadratic differential is naturally identified with the *cotangent space* os the Teichmuller space.
+We discussed Weil-Pertersson metric as a hermitial metric given by the $L^2$ norm on Beltrami differentials.
+The Teichmuller metric is given by $L^\infty$-norm, or equivalent the $L^1$-norm on quadratic differentials discussed earlier.

 # Oct 22

+We discussed the compactification of the moduli space.

 # Oct 28

 ---